 For sure the route from Spoleto to Poreta, particularly because I went the wrong way leaving the route and I could hardly find my bearings.
 Finally I walked many kilometers more than expected and I ended the stage only in the late afternoon.

-Which was, instead, the stage or place that remained in your heart?
+What stage or place has most remained in your heart?

-I liked a lot all the Valnerina's area, immersed in the nature, even because I didn't know it very well.
-The place I liked it at most was Castel di Lago, a small characteristic village that gives a perfect idea of Umbria and of Francis' route.
+I liked the entire Valnerina area so much, immersed in the nature, because I didn't know it at all before I went there.
+The place I liked most was Castel di Lago, a charming small village that gives a perfect idea of Umbria and of Francis' route.

 It was a really positive experience, that strengthened me a lot.
-I am often oriented to undervalue myself and so I need to arrange everything.
-Instead, facing this journey alone, only with my two dogs, managing to finish it, going on adventures and facing even small difficulties, strengthened my confidence.
-When I walked along the Path I was still living in Monza and I didn't work; along the route, along with my dogs, I had the chance to reflect and think a lot, and probably this experience gave me the courage to change life, moving in the family estate and starting my present job.
+I often tend to underestimate myself and so I feel the need to arrange everything just so.
+Instead, facing this journey alone with only my two dogs, managing to finish it, going on adventures and overcoming even small difficulties, strengthened my confidence.
+When I did the Way I was still living in Monza and not working; the time alone with my dogs gave me the chance to reflect and think a lot, and probably this experience gave me the courage to change my life, moving to a family property and starting my present job.

-What would you recommend to whom wants to embark on the Francis' route with one or more dogs?
+What would you recommend to those wanting to take the St. Francis Way with dogs?

-Firstly, choose a period that is not too hot, because the water need is the main problem for dogs.
-If you have to bring in your rucksack a big quantity of water, it means adding to the weight of luggage and so struggling much more.
+First, choose a period that is not too hot, because having enough water is the main concern with dogs.
+Carrying a big supply of water in your rucksack adds a lot of weight and makes you work harder.

-Then it's necessary to assess correctly one's own and one's dog's training, by choosing suitable stages and avoiding to subject them to disproportionate efforts.
-In that way you shall live a fascinating experience, that will tie even more to your 4-legged friends.
-Besides, I advise you to consider some days more than necessary to travel calmly, maybe reaching the most important cities and counting a rest day to visit the historical centers.
-In that way even your dog will have the time to rest, without being too much under stress.
+Then you must carefully assess your own conditioning and that of your dogs, and choose suitable stages to avoid subjecting them to excessive effort.
+You'll have a wonderful experience, that will deepen your bond to your 4-legged friends.
+I also advise considering taking more days than necessary to travel calmly, maybe giving yourself extra time to sightsee in the art towns and having a rest day to visit the historical centers.
+Even your dog will have the time to rest, without being too much under stress.

-Don't forget everything can be useful for some small dressing, as it happened with my Ombra's paw on the second walking day.
+Don't forget to pack bandaging supplies, like I needed for Ombra's paw on the second walking day.

-Lastly, it's necessary to pay attention to people and other dogs you can meet on the road, particularly those inside private estates.
-Along the route, I always left them free, except than in urban centers, but I had the leash at hand to tie them in case of need.
+Finally, pay attention to people and other dogs you may meet along the trail, particularly those on private land.
+Along the route, I let them roam free, but approaching towns, I had the leash ready in case of need.

-Anna's story is beautiful; it's an adventure together with splendid 4-legged friends that will surely live on in her memory, even because it gave a small contribution to turn her life around.
+Anna's story is beautiful; it's an adventure shared with her splendid companions that will surely live on in her memory, and it even contributed in a small way to turning her life around.

-Today travelling along the Francis' route with one's own dogs is even easier and safer than it was for Anna, thanks to the many supporting services created by the Francis' Way consortium that made the route pet friendly.
-They range from tourist facilities hosting animals to welcoming kits containing a bowl, a mat to sleep and a toy.
-It will be also possible to get a collar with GPS tracker that will allow tracing one's own animal, in case of loss.
+Today travelling along the St. Francis Way with dogs is even easier and safer than it was for Anna, thanks to the many support services created by the Francis' Way consortium to make the route more pet-friendly.
+These range from tourist facilities hosting animals to welcome kits containing a bowl, a sleeping mat and a toy.
+It will be also possible to get a collar with GPS tracker, so the dog's location can be pinpointed.